Juliet-N/Sales_Report_Excel/README.md

 # Sales_Report_Excel

-This sales data is from company ABC group was used for this analysis to show the important KPI's fr the end of the year sales.
+This sales data is from company ABC group was used for this analysis to show the important KPI's for the end of the year sales report.

 Using Excel, I applied the following tools;
 - Filtering